 Dutch traits: 5 things that make you realise you are becoming a bit Dutch

 Often, even after living in the Netherlands for a while, you notice yourself adopting some Dutch traits.
-Sending Tikkies, eating Hagelslag, biking in a thunderstorm; just the classics.
-Here are five habits to tell you: you are truly becoming Dutch.
+Sending Tikkies, eating Hagelslag, biking in a thunderstorm… here are five habits to confirm: you are truly becoming Dutch.

-The Dutchies are admirable people: it’s not just anyone that can literally push the ocean aside to make space for a country.
+The Dutchies are admirable people: not just anyone can push the ocean aside to make space for a country.
 With all their quirks and weirdly cute habits, it’s hard not to become intrigued by them.

 1. You hit the beach as soon as the thermometer registers 12 degrees